kamilazdybal/kamilazdybal.github.io/_posts/2022-08-07-making-presentations.md

 Giving a talk, especially at a conference, is a great opportunity to spread the word about your research or a recently published paper.
 That does not necessarily mean that you need to include all the information that you would in a scientific paper.
 In fact, what the audience mostly wants to hear is a more accessible and intuitive overview of your work.
 If you grab their attention, they will look up and read your paper anyway!

-At conferences, people are often stressed, jetlagged, tired from all the scientific conversations they've had with other researchers, grumpy because they didn't have their morning coffee yet, or in any combination of these :) If you can give people an entertaining talk that has as many shortcuts as possible to help them understand what you're talking about, I'm sure that you will succeed!
+At conferences, people are often stressed, jetlagged, tired from all the scientific conversations they've had with other researchers, grumpy because they didn't have their morning coffee yet, or in any superposition of these :) If you can give people an entertaining talk that has as many shortcuts as possible to help them understand what you're talking about, I'm sure that you will succeed!
 Good luck with your next talk!